stolostron/rhacm-docs/about/mcm_welcome.md

 # Product title here

 On the cloud journey towards application modernization or the development of cloud native workloads, Kubernetes becomes a clear choice for container orchestration.
 Kubernetes provides a platform for deploying and managing containers in a standard, consistent control plane.
 However, as applications workloads move from development to production, the often require multiple fit for purpose Kubernetes clusters to support Continuous Integration/Continuous Delivery DevOps pipelines.
-(Go over with OM)

 For example, a given line of business can have two or more Kubernetes clusters to support development, integration testing, and production.
 Cluster sprawl continues as you add clusters that are configured for specific workloads (GPU enabled High Performance Computing), distributed applications for response time and latency, or to address industry standards and geopolitical requirements that are associated with data residency requirements.